matijakolaric-com/django-music-publisher/docs/support.rst

 =================================

 No individual support is available for DMP, which is usual for open-source projects.
-Because many music publishers are unfamiliar with this concept, an explanation is due here.
+Because most music professionals are unfamiliar with this concept, an explanation is due here.

 Creator of this software is not the vendor for your instance of DMP.
+You are.

 If you run into an issue with any third party, most notably a CMO or their administrative agency, and they tell you to ask your software